 - Puff Pastry Bites with Gouda & Cranberry Sauce

 Did you make this recipe?
 Snap a photo and leave a comment!

 - 1/2 cup water

-- Serve + Store: The sauce will thicken as it cools but it's technically ready to eat once your mix-ins have been stirred in!
+- Serve + Store: The sauce will thicken a bit more as it cools but it's technically ready to eat once your mix-ins have been stirred in!
 Store leftovers tightly covered in the fridge for up to 1 week.

 - Make Ahead Tips: Cranberry Sauce can be made up to 3 days ahead and stored in the fridge.
 Gently reheat in the microwave or in a pan on the stovetop when ready to serve.
-Yield: 1.25 cups (The recipe card won't let me include a decimal so I know it says 1 cup above, but that's wrong.)
+Yield: 1.25 cups or about 6 servings, assuming people are adding a dollop to their plates at thanksgiving.

-- Troubleshooting Tips: If your cranberry sauce hasn't cooked down or thickened by the end of the 10 minute cook time, never fear – you probably just lowered the heat a bit too much.
-You can still fix the cranberry sauce!
-Turn the heat back up a bit and continue cooking until the cranberries break down and thicken up more.
+- Troubleshooting Tips: If your cranberry sauce hasn't cooked down or thickened by the end of the 10 minute cook time, never fear – you probably didn't let the mixture come to a boil before simmering for the 10 minutes.
+It's easily fixed!
+Turn the heat back up a bit until the mixture just starts to boil, then reduce back to a simmer and continue cooking until the cranberries break down and thicken up more.